 Weight Loss Maintenance

 Although many patients will experience the weight “melting off” the first year post-op, weight loss is harder to maintain as you go into year two.
 This is when your lifestyle begins to have a huge effect on your weight loss success.
+Therefore life after weight loss surgery involves continued efforts.
 It is critical to stick to healthy habits in order to maintain your goal weight and to avoid regain.

 Comorbidity Cure Rate